 THE YUCATAN, MEXICO

 "The whole itinerary was very well paced and we enjoyed the mixture of birds and history.
 All of the hotels were excellent....
 The whole trip was a tonic.
 Thank you very much indeed."......
-Mr and Mrs L, Huddersfield, January 2007
+Mr and Mrs L, Huddersfield

-There's so much more to the Yucatan Peninsula than the famous Mayan ruins of Chichen Itza, Coba, Calakmul, Palenque and Uxmal.
-Lush tropical forests, coastal wetlands teeming with life, impenetrable thorn scrub, and beautiful beaches combine to make the Yucatan a premier bird-tour destination.
-The beauty of it all is that some of the best preserved habitats are found alongside the most spectacular ruins in the New World.
+There's so much more to the Yucatan Peninsula than the famous coastal resorts of Cancun and Playa del Carmen.
+The region’s lush tropical forests, coastal wetlands, impenetrable thorn scrub, and beautiful beaches combine to make the Yucatan a premier bird-tour destination.
+The beauty of it all is that some of the best preserved habitats are found alongside some of the most spectacular ruins in the New World.
 Hidden away amongst the jungle are the amazingly well preserved remains of Mayan temples, pyramids and ball courts.
 On this tour we have the opportunity to visit Calakmul, Palenque, Uxmal and the World Heritage Site of Chichen Itza.

 The Yucatan is a region of high bird endemism, which means that many species found here occur nowhere else in the world.
 Ocellated Turkey, Yucatan Poorwill, Yucatan Nightjar, Yucatan Jay, Yucatan Woodpecker, Black Catbird, Grey-throated Chat, Rose-throated Tanager and Yucatan Flycatcher inhabit the forested zones, whilst in the scrub of the arid northwest resident specialities include Yucatan Bobwhite, Lesser Roadrunner, Yucatan Wren and Mexican Sheartail.
-Add to this a mix of colourful North American migrants, typical Mexican birds and exotic rainforest species and itís not surprising to learn that during this trip we can expect to see over two hundred and fifty species.
+Add to this a mix of colourful North American migrants, typical Mexican birds and exotic rainforest species and it’s not surprising to learn that during this trip we can expect to see over 250 species.

-Our journey begins with three nights at a lakeside hotel at Coba, where forest birds can be found alongside the famous Nohoch Mul pyramid.
-From there we travel south, spending two nights at Calakmul.
+Our journey begins with two nights at the coastal site of Tulum, where Magnificent Frigatebirds hang in the air over our hotel.
+From there we travel south, spending three nights at Calakmul.
 On day six we will drive to Palenque, spending three nights surrounded by tropical rainforest and some of the most impressive ruins in the region.
 We will then head back north, with three nights at both Uxmal and Chichen Itza.
 In each location we will stay at hotels very close to the ruins, avoiding long drives and enabling us to visit before the heat of the day builds up.

 The largest and one of the most important of the Mayan sites, Calakmul stands deep in the jungle close to the Guatemalan border.
-We will spend two nights here, exploring the extensive forest which still retains small populations of Ocellated Turkey, Great Curassow and Crested Guan.
-Bat Falcons hunt from the tops of the pyramids, which break through the forest canopy.
-Yucatan Jay, Grey-throated Chat, Long-billed Gnatwren and Keel-billed Toucan add variety.
+We will spend three nights here, and will explore the extensive forest which still retains healthy populations of mammals.
+Birds such as Ocellated Turkey, Great Curassow, Thicket Tinamou and Crested Guan can all be found close to our very comfortable jungle lodge.

 There will be an opportunity to explore the nearby savannah to search for a range of different species associated with marshes and open grassland.
 These include Double-striped Thick-knee, Black-collared Hawk, Snail Kite, Acorn Woodpecker, Aztec Parakeet, Scissor-tailed, Fork-tailed and Vermillion Flycatchers.

 On day nine we will drive to Uxmal.
-En route, we will visit the wetland site of Usumacinta, where vast marshes stretch either side of the road.
+En route, we will visit Usumacinta wetlands, where vast marshes stretch either side of the road.
 Here we will find a great wildlife spectacle.
 Raptors occur in large numbers and include Black-collared Hawk, Aplomado Falcon, White-tailed Hawk and Crested Caracara.
 We should see hundreds of egrets, night herons and storks with the possibility of the huge Jabiru among them.
 Large flocks of wildfowl will include thousands of Blue-winged Teal and Black-bellied Whistling-Duck.

-As at all the sites, there is good birding in the hotel gardens.
-Hundreds of pairs of Cave Swallows nest in the ruins and Turquoise-browed Motmots can be easily observed.
+As at all the sites, there is good birding in the hotel gardens at Uxmal.
+Hundreds of pairs of Cave Swallows nest in the ruins and Turquoise-browed Motmots can easily be observed.